-- 1.2.1 Create, optimize, and scale dual enrollment opportunities for high school students, with specific focus on programs and resources for BIPOC and low-income student enrollment. - 1.2.2 Provide faculty support and professional development to ensure an effective dual-enrollment program - 1.2.3 Create more K-14 academic pathway programs (including summer programs) in partnership with feeder school Districts and community organizations. - 1.2.4 Expand promotion of Cañada's programs of study and support services for prospective students at local high schools and in the community. - 1.2.5 Increase the percentage of high school students from the Sequoia Union High School District coming to Cañada within one year of completing high school. - 1.2.6 Increase the number of Adult Education and English as a Second Language (ESL) students to Cañada College degree and certificate programs. - 1.2.7 Implement Living The Promise MOU (Sequoia Union High School District, Ravenswood City School District, Cañada College, SFSU, CSU East Bay).
+- 1.2.1 Create, optimize, and scale dual enrollment opportunities for high school students. - 1.2.2 Provide faculty support and professional development to ensure an effective dual-enrollment program - 1.2.3 Create more K-14 academic pathway programs (including summer programs) in partnership with feeder school Districts and community organizations. - 1.2.4 Expand promotion of Cañada's programs of study and support services for prospective students at local high schools and in the community. - 1.2.5 Increase the percentage of high school students from the Sequoia Union High School District coming to Cañada within one year of completing high school. - 1.2.6 Increase the number of Adult Education and English as a Second Language (ESL) students to Cañada College degree and certificate programs. - 1.2.7 Implement Living The Promise MOU (Sequoia Union High School District, Cañada College, SFSU, CSU East Bay).